Football Pushing Rules

 Pushing in football is when players attempt to move opposing players by pushing into them with their bodies.
-Football is a contact sport, so it's inevitable that hits, pushes and charges are permitted during the game.
-Players are allowed to be aggressive to other team members in order to keep them away from the ball or prevent them from making a run down the field.
+Football is a contact sport, so it’s inevitable that hits, pushes, and charges are permitted during the game.
+Players are allowed to be aggressive (with limitations) toward other team members in order to keep them away from the ball or prevent them from making a run down the field.

 Why do players push?

 Pushing occurs on every single play, regardless of the score or situation.
 Every offensive formation aims to block out their opponents.
 Offensive linemen and other blockers push away opponents to keep them away from the quarterback.
 Defensive players attempt to do the opposite and push away blockers to tackle the ball carrier.
 They try to keep players from moving into open positions and away from scoring opportunities.